Domingo Germán: Major leagues

+On November 2, 2023, German was removed from the 40-man roster and placed on outright waivers.
+He cleared waivers and elected free agency on November 6.

+Pittsburgh Pirates (2024)

+On March 15, 2024, Germán signed a minor league contract with the Pittsburgh Pirates.
+The deal would have paid him $1.25 million while in the majors and came with a 2025 club option.
+He made 11 starts split between the Single-A Bradenton Marauders and Triple-A Indianapolis Indians, accumulating a 4–4 record and 5.13 ERA with 52 strikeouts over 54 1/3 innings pitched.
+Germán was released by the Pirates organization on July 16.
+On July 21, Germán re-signed with the Pirates on a new minor league contract.
+Germán was selected to the active roster on August 9, and made his Pirates debut that night.
+In 7 games (2 starts) for the Pirates, he struggled to a 7.84 ERA with 18 strikeouts over 20 2/3 innings pitched.
+Germán was designated for assignment by the Pirates on September 5.
+He cleared waivers and was sent outright to Indianapolis on September 8.
+Germán elected free agency on October 15.

+Toros de Tijuana

+On July 11, 2025, Germán signed with the Toros de Tijuana of the Mexican League.

 Personal life

 Germán is of Dominican nationality, with Haitian ancestry.

+Germán and his wife, Mara, married in 2021.
+They have three children.

+Domestic violence suspension

-In September 2019, Germán and his girlfriend attended a charity gala held by then-teammate CC Sabathia.
-Many of Germán’s 2019 teammates were also there with their families.
-Sources said Germán slapped his girlfriend at the event, but the MLB investigation focused primarily on what happened at his home later that night.
+In September 2019, Germán and Mara, his then-girlfriend, attended a charity gala held by CC Sabathia.
+Many of Germán's 2019 teammates were also there with their families.
+Sources revealed that Germán slapped his girlfriend at the event, but an investigation by Major League Baseball focused primarily on what happened at his home later that night.
 According to multiple league sources, including a person with knowledge of the MLB investigation, Germán was intoxicated and became physically violent toward his girlfriend until she hid in a locked room.
-She reportedly contacted the wife of one of Germán's teammates, and the couple drove to Germán’s home late at night.
-She remained with the teammate’s wife while the player attempted to calm down Germán, who is said to have been angry and belligerent.
-The incident was reported to MLB by a different member of the Yankees staff, whom Germán’s girlfriend had told about it.
+She reportedly contacted the wife of one of Germán's teammates, and the couple drove to Germán's home late at night.
+She remained with the teammate's wife while the player attempted to calm down Germán, who was said to have been angry and belligerent.
+The incident was reported to MLB by a different member of the Yankees staff, whom Germán's girlfriend had told about it.
 She did not call law enforcement.
+On January 2, 2020, Germán was given an 81-game suspension for violating MLB's personal conduct policy.